yangjiang3973/learn-vue/dev-diary.md

 3. TODO: need to play with vue transitin and learn more details about how to use it and releated APIs

 4. BUG: `Sub.options = { ...extendOptions, ...Aue.options };` lost props

+    no, this is not the actualy bug...

+    `console.log` is not reliable when debugging object's value...

+    because it just prinet things based on reference, and this is not a snapshot at that time.

+    if you change the obj after console.log....you will see the content of obj that changed already...

+    fix this bug and move to switch's transition